everyday-cc/ai/_news/2021-09-29-heres-how-amazon-microsoft-and-google-stack-up-in-the-race-for-the-best-cloud-where-developers-can-build-software-with-artificial-intelligence.md

 ---
 category: news
 title: "Here's how Amazon, Microsoft, and Google stack up in the race for the best cloud where developers can build software with artificial intelligence"
-excerpt: "© 2021 Insider Inc. and finanzen.net GmbH (Imprint).
-All rights reserved.
-Registration on or use of this site constitutes acceptance of our Terms of Service and ..."
+excerpt: "Amazon Web Services offers 26 AI services, Microsoft Azure offers 37, and Google Cloud Platform offers 11.
+As companies add AI to their products to grab a piece of the trillions of dollars in ..."
 publishedDateTime: 2021-09-28T17:45:00Z
 originalUrl: "https://markets.businessinsider.com/news/stocks/amazon-microsoft-and-google-cloud-artificial-intelligence-compared-2021-9"
 webUrl: "https://markets.businessinsider.com/news/stocks/amazon-microsoft-and-google-cloud-artificial-intelligence-compared-2021-9"